hhuumm/RoyalCarribeanTakeHome/README.md

 [Click here to see it live](http://3.235.139.171:5000/)

 This is a repository for the Caribbean Cruise FullStack Software Engineer Role.
-The project is designed to do demonstrate full CRUD functionality and match the criteria requested by the hiring managers.
+The project is designed to demonstrate full CRUD functionality and match the criteria requested by the hiring managers.

 # Technologies
 The project is built using the following technologies: